 Option: A key difference between software and data is the way that relationships between versions (especially releases) and levels of granularity are represented (e.g. between a project and a release).
 Possible additional sub-principles (suggestions for rewording are accepted) are:

 F1.1.
-Software can be assigned multiple, distinct identifiers relating to different granularity levels and components of the software
+Software is assigned multiple, distinct identifiers relating to different granularity levels and components of the software

 F1.2.
 Different versions of the same software are assigned distinct identifiers